MrEbabi/Global-Coupons-for-Woocommerce-Plugin/README.md

 To-Do:
 - A video tutorial for example usage.
 - General language settings will automatically change the language of the plugin.
+- Despite any used global coupon cannot be used again by same user, it shows Active.
+This bug will be solved in next version.